goyalpramod/goyalpramod.github.io/_blogs/evolution_of_LLMs.markdown

 3. Scales to large problems
 4. Is economical

-In their experiment, the researchers asked labellers to compare short video clips od the agent's behaviour.
+In their experiment, the researchers asked labellers to compare short video clips of the agent's behaviour.
 They found that by using a small sample of clips they were able to train the system to behave as desired.

 [ADD Image from the paper]